Key real world examples for macroeconomics 2024

 • Broadly, the Bank of England has raised interest rates since the end of 2021.
 It has also engaged in quantitative tightening, the reverse of quantitative easing.

 • The Bank of England’s interest rate, Bank rate, has risen from 0.1% in 2021 to 5.25% in August 2023.
-Bank rate has remained at 5.25% until now.
+Bank rate has remained at 5.25% until it was cut to 5% in August 2024.

 • Banks in the UK faced accusations of not passing on interest rate rises to savers quickly enough.